 Year: 2008 – Metacritic Score: 74

 Ok, so this one’s a little wild.
-A Sonic the Hedgehog roleplaying games in the vein of Final Fantasy and Dragon Quest, and developed by BioWare.
+A Sonic the Hedgehog roleplaying games in the vein of Final Fantasy and Dragon Quest, developed by BioWare.
 Yes, the same BioWare that brought us Star Wars: Knights of the Old Republic, Mass Effect, and Dragon Age.
-This was the team’s first handheld title, developed for the Nintendo DS, and despite the bizarre premise, Chronicles went down well with series fans thanks to a fun battle system and being able to actually fleshing out its cast of characters.
+This was the team’s first handheld title, created for the Nintendo DS, and despite the bizarre premise, Chronicles went down well with series fans thanks to a fun battle system and being able to actually flesh out its cast of characters.